zulalhosgor/zulalhosgor/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying on City and Regional Planning
+- 🔭 I’m currently studying on Urban and Regional Planning
 - 🌱 I’m currently learning Web Development HTML, CSS and JavaScript
 - 👯 I’m looking to change my career path into Software Development.